meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC9 - Add a book to the library
 #### MSS:
-1. Library manager requests to add a book to the library.
+1. Library manager intends to add a book to the library.
 2. Library manager enters the command to add the book.
 3. MyBookshelf records the book to the library.
 4. MyBookshelf notifies library manager that the book has successfully added to the library.